phil-mansfield/symphony/docs/source/symlib_documentation.rst

 .. function:: find_all_merger_branches(b, lookup_table, co_prog, i)

-   Returns the indices of all the branches that merge with a given halo. (i.e. branches which exist in the current snapshot but disrupt in the next snapshot).
+   Returns the indices of all the branches that merge with a given halo. (i.e. branches that exist in the current snapshot but disrupt in the next snapshot).

    :param b: The branch information for the merger tree.
    :type b: :data:`symlib.BRANCH_DTYPE` np.array